Chiral anomaly induced nonlinear Nernst and thermal Hall effects in Weyl semimetals: Introduction

-The thermal analog of electrical chiral anomaly, namely, the thermal chiral anomaly, can also result in the chiral charge pumping and the nonconservation of the energy densities in WSMs provided $\bm{B\cdot \nabla}T \neq 0$.
+Analogously, the presence of co-planar thermal gradient and magnetic field, i.e. $\bm{B\cdot \nabla}T \neq 0$, can also result in the chiral charge pumping and the non-conservation of the energy densities in WSMs.
+This is the so-called thermal chiral anomaly.
 Not only the thermal chiral anomaly generated magnetotransport behaviors have been theoretically studied~\cite{thermalCN_2020das} in Weyl materials but also a giant enhancement on thermal conductivity induced by thermal chiral anomaly has been observed experimentally in topological bismuth-antimony alloys (Bi$_{1-x}$Sb$_x$)~\cite{thermalCN_2020Vu}.
 However, both of these works fall within the linear response regime.
 Here in this work, we propose another two fascinating planar thermoelectric effects in the nonlinear response regime that are induced by the thermal chiral anomaly, namely, nonlinear planar Nernst effect (NPNE) and nonlinear planar thermal Hall effect (NPTHE).
 To the best of our knowledge, these two chiral anomaly induced nonlinear planar effects proposed in this work, have not yet been discussed and can be probed experimentally.

 In this work, using the semiclassical Boltzmann transport approach with a relaxation time approximation, we derive the general expressions for the nonlinear planar Nernst and planar thermal Hall effect induced by the thermal chiral anomaly (Eqs.~(7), (9)).
 By doing Sommerfeld expansion in the low-temperature regime, we also obtain the fundamental relations among the chiral anomaly induced nonlinear planar thermoelectric transport coefficients.
 We find that in the nonlinear response regime ($\propto (\bm{\nabla} T)^2$), the chiral anomaly induced NPNE and NPHE coefficients are directly proportional to each other while NPTHE and NPHE coefficients are connected by a derivative relationship (Eq.~(13)).
 The fundamental formulas derived in this work remarkably reproduce relations identical to those predicted recently for the BCD induced nonlinear anomalous thermoelectric transport coefficients in the absence of magnetic field \cite{zeng2019wiedemannfranz}.